opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

 ### System Requirements
 * Windows Server 2003 or greater
 * Microsoft Internet Information Services 6 or greater

+### Installation

+#### Install and Configure Prerequisites
 * .NET Framework 4
 * ASP.NET MVC 3

-### Installation Guide

-See (TODO)
+#### Install Web Application
+* Download the latest stable build
+* Unzip and install the web application on your web server
+* Configure the settings in web.config
+* Access the URL of the application

 ## Want to Contribute?

 Feel free to fork this repo and contribute your ideas.

-This project was created using free tools and open source libraries.
-You will need the following tools to run the project from source:
+This project was created using a mix of free tools and open source libraries.
+You will need the following to compile the project from source and run the unit tests:

 * [Microsoft Visual Web Developer Express 2010] (http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-web-developer-express)
 * [xUnit] (http://xunit.codeplex.com)

-### Dependencies
+### Frameworks Used
 * Client:
  * jQuery 1.6.2
  * jQuery plugin - [Star Rating widget] (http://plugins.jquery.com/project/Star_Rating_widget)